 Both original Medicare and Medicare Advantage help with dementia costs, but the deductibles, copayments, and coinsurance differ between the two programs.

 Medicare helps pay for some services at every stage of dementia.
-Some areas of coverage include tests to evaluate a person’s thinking skills, along with home health care, prescription drugs, and hospice.
+The areas of coverage include tests to evaluate a person’s thinking skills, home healthcare, prescription drugs, and hospice.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan: